The Pareto Principle of business states that 80% of your revenue will come from 20% of your customers.

 What is SaaS Customer Segmentation

 SaaS customer segmentation is a marketing strategy that divides customers into groups based on common characteristics or specified criteria.
-The criteria may include geographic location, company size, account value, and customer behavior.
+The criteria may include anything from common data points like geographic location and company size to more advanced factors like account value, user behavior, customer preferences, and lead scores.

 Breaking target audiences into smaller groups makes it easy to understand their needs.
-In doing so, you improve customer experience and product development.
+In doing so, you get to run more targeted marketing campaigns and improve customer experience and product development.

 Well-executed customer segmentation strategies deliver high engagement and conversions.
 They boost net revenue retention rates, which is super important in the SaaS business model.